pseigo/react-ts-template/README.md

-Otherwise, files containing (usually near the start of the file) a license comment or "SPDX-License-Identifier" are distributed under that license and MUST retain the respective copyright attribution.
+Otherwise, files containing (usually near the start of the file) a license comment or "SPDX-License-Identifier" are distributed under that license and MUST retain the respective copyright attribution and license notice.

 In other words, most of the code in this template does _not_ require attribution.
 You are free to make this template your own in accordance with